Vancouver Island

 (1791 - 1792), Tofino

 An American fur trade post.
-Some ruins possibly remain.
+Some trace earthen remnants possibly remain (?).

 (1942 - 1945), Tofino

-Anti-aircraft batteries were located here to protect the military air base.
+Anti-aircraft batteries were located here to protect the military air base (present Tofino Airport).

-A Spanish fort located in Nootka Sound built (April 1790) to defend their claim on the Northwest Coast against the Russians and British.
+A Spanish six-gun fort and trade post (Santa Cruz de Nutka) located on Hog Island in Nootka Sound built to defend their claim on the Northwest Coast against the Russians and British.
 British trader John Meares earlier had established a trading post here in 1788.
 The Spanish arrived in May 1789 and evicted Meares, then captured two British merchant ships in July 1789 (the "Nootka Incident").
+After the construction of defences and barracks in April 1790, the 80-man garrison (mostly Mexicans) slowly declined over the few years due to the cold climate and illness.
+The post was abandoned in March 1795.

 Yorke Island Battery